Dreaming381/Latios-Framework-Documentation/Core/Collection and Managed Struct Components.md

 component will be default-initialized.
 For collection components, this means none of its Native Containers will be allocated.

-When removing the `ExistComponent` to an entity, a collection component will not have its `TryDispose()` called immediately.
+When removing the `ExistComponent` from an entity, a collection component will not have its `TryDispose()` called immediately.
 Instead, it will be disposed on the next frame.
 The exact timing of this will be after the `SceneManagerSystem` and `MergeBlackboardsSystem` but before other custom systems in `LatiosInitializationSystemGroup`.
 The system which performs this is called `CollectionComponentsReactiveSystem`.
 Other lifecycle tricks like this also exist, but are hidden from the user.